TheOdinProject/curriculum/README.md

 #### Installing Postgres on Linux

+If you're running Linux, this should be helpful.
+If not... carry on, nothing to see here.

 1. Open your terminal and type ```sudo apt-get install postgresql

 2. After installing postgres, you might like to install pgAdmin III.
 It is a nice GUI to have, especially for beginners.
 To do this, in terminal type ```sudo apt-get install pgadmin3